-The faculty positions are full-time tenure-track appointments with primary responsibilities in teaching, research, and service/outreach.
-The successful candidates will become an integral part of the Psychology program with duties to include teaching courses in the department curriculum consistent with their backgrounds, developing a research program that incorporates undergraduate and graduate students, and participating in professional and university outreach and service activities.
-The University of North Florida and the Department of Psychology value diversity and inclusion.
-In 2021, the University of North Florida (UNF) once again received the prestigious INSIGHT Into Diversity magazine Higher Education Excellence in Diversity (HEED) Award, the only application-based national award for U.S. colleges and universities that exhibit an outstanding commitment to diversity and inclusion across their campuses.
-In addition, UNF ranked highest among the 80 HEED institutions and was also recognized as a 2021 Diversity Champion.
-Consistent with these values, successful candidates must articulate a commitment to helping students from underrepresented backgrounds succeed.
+The position is a full-time tenure track appointment with primary responsibilities in teaching, research, and service/outreach.
+The successful candidate will become an integral part of the Behavioral Neuroscience and Psychology programs with duties to include teaching courses in the department curriculum consistent with their background, developing a research program, and participating in professional and university outreach and service activities.
+The University of North Florida and the Department of Psychology value diverse perspectives and hope to attract applicants who are committed to helping students from underrepresented backgrounds succeed.

 UNF is part of Florida’s State University System and is a Carnegie Community Engaged Institution.
 This designation celebrates the University’s collaboration with community partners from the local to the global level and reflects UNF’s mission to contribute to the public good and prepare educated, engaged citizens.

-- Potential to conduct and publish high-quality research, as indicated by publication in peer-reviewed journals and transparent research practices;
+3. Potential to conduct and publish high-quality research, as indicated by publications in peer-reviewed journals and transparent research practices; and

 Responsible Employee: The holder of this position is designated as a “Responsible Employee” pursuant to their role under Title IX.
 Therefore, the incumbent must promptly report allegations of sexual misconduct, sexual violence, and child sexual abuse by or against any student, employee, contractor, or visitor to the University’s Title IX Administrator or any divisional Title IX Coordinator.